 Granted, this is not always possible in the time-compressed environment of emergency scenes.
 However, a talented communications specialist/dispatcher can gather information from 2-3 callers and sort out the common (overlapping) information.
 The information gathered from a previous caller can also prompt the specialist/dispatcher to ask more direct questions of subsequent callers.

 Too much information

 I can think of a few times (while responding) when a specialist/dispatcher shared information with me and I thought to myself… “Ok, I didn’t need to know that.”
-When a dispatcher is oversharing, it may be because they are trying to be helpful or it may be because the specialist/dispatcher does not understand the job well enough to know what essential information is and what non-essential information is.
+When they are oversharing, it may be because they are trying to be helpful or it may be because the specialist/dispatcher does not understand the street-responder’s job well enough to know what information is essential and what information is not.

 Dr. Gasaway’s Advice

 I am continually amazed at how many first response organizations do not see their communications specialists/dispatchers as an integral component of their success.
 I have talked to scores of departments that have trained their personnel on accountability, mayday operations, and rapid intervention.
 This training has included countless hours of hands-on drills.
 And yet, in many instances, the specialists/dispatchers were never involved in any of the drills.
 This is shameful.

 Remember, the communications specialist/dispatcher operates in a much less dynamic environment, often in less noise than an emergency scene and often wearing a radio headset.
 Because the specialist/dispatcher relies entirely on their ears and does not have to process the meaning of critical information visually (i.e., there is no burning building for the specialist/dispatcher to be looking at), they have a distinct advantage when it comes to forming an understanding from verbal information.